 Anopheles mosquitoes are the only species known to carry malaria.
 They also transmit filariasis (also called elephantiasis) and encephalitis.
 Culex mosquitoes carry encephalitis, filariasis, and the West Nile virus.
 And Aedes mosquitoes, of which the voracious Asian tiger is a member, carry yellow fever, dengue, and encephalitis.- National Geographic

 Traditional Mosquito Control

-The fogger was effective, however the vaporized pesticide I'm sure left very little other creatures alive as well, including any bees.
+The fogger was effective, however the vaporized pesticide I'm sure left very few other creatures alive as well, including any bees.
 Pesticides are a major concern for any bee colony or beekeeper.
-The most commonly used pesticide/ insecticide in home gardens, farms, school yards, parks and urban landscapes – are a class of chemicals called neonicotinoids.
+The most commonly used pesticide/ insecticide in home gardens, farms, schoolyards, parks, and urban landscapes – is a class of chemicals called neonicotinoids.

-Avoiding neonicotinoids all together and adopting a more organic or proactive approach to controlling pests and insects will better help keep an intact eco system while also protecting insects that are not doing any damage and likely helping your crops, yards, or similar.
+Avoiding neonicotinoids altogether and adopting a more organic or proactive approach to controlling pests and insects will better help keep an intact ecosystem while also protecting insects that are not doing any damage and likely helping your crops, yards, or similar.

 Bee Safe Mosquito Control-

 As with all pest management control, ALWAYS refer to the manufacturers doses and application requirements.
 In many cases, failure to adhere to the labels doses and application instructions is a violation of Federal and State laws.
 If you have any questions always contact the manufacturer for instructions.

 Preventing Mosquitos From Breeding